-This is the story of how I found
+This is the story of the first game of old school D&D I ever ran/played.

-For our first game I took Down And Out In Gothmagog by Jeff Rients from Secret Santicore 2011, tweaked it a little and jammed A Stranger Storm from the LotFP Referee Book in the middle of it all.
+I took Down And Out In Gothmagog by Jeff Rients from Secret Santicore 2011, tweaked it a little and jammed A Stranger Storm from the LotFP Referee Book in the middle of it all, infused a bottle of Earl Grey gin, made a giant pile of sandwiches, and settled in on our balcony for the best RPG session I’d ever had.

-Rose: Francois le Brun (Specialist Lvl 1) – Runaway son of a one-armed gypsy prostitute, self-made 19yo Ladykiller and Thief.
+Rose: Francois le Brun (Specialist Lvl 1) – Runaway son of a one-armed gypsy sex worker, self-made 19yo Ladykiller and Thief.

 Michael: Kraken Bush (Fighter Lvl 1) – Travelling cheese connoisseur, grave robber, and incompetent great-sword wielder.